youhgo/youhgo.github.io/_posts/2024-08-20-DOPP-Results.md

 classes: wide
 ---

-# Dfir ORC Parser Project : RESULTS
+# DFIR-ORC Parser Project : Explaining the Results

 Usefull links:
 * DOPP is available [here](https://github.com/youhgo/DOPP)
 * How to install DOPP, tutorial [here](https://youhgo.github.io/DOPP-how-to-install-EN/)
 * How to use DOPP, tutorial [here](https://youhgo.github.io/DOPP-how-to-use-EN/)
 * DOPP result architecture, explained [here](https://youhgo.github.io/DOPP-Results/)
+* How to configure DFIR-ORC tutorial [here](https://youhgo.github.io/DOPP-Config-ORC-EN/)

 Once DOPP have finshed the parsing, they will be available in the share folder you provided in the docker-compose.yml config file.